syncfusion-content/xamarin-docs/Xamarin/SfSwitch/orientation.md

 ## Orientation

-Switch control provides option for you to change the default alignment.
+The switch control provides options to change the default alignment.

 ### Horizontal

 By default, it is displayed horizontally.
-You can also define the Orientation as shown in the below code example.
+You can also define the orientation as demonstrated in the following code example.

 {% tabs %}
 {% highlight xaml %}